If you require assistance installing or configuring Sync, or need any other help, contact our Support team.

 Ignore quotes

-When the Ignore Quotes checkbox is NOT selected, quotes in data are interpreted as the opening quotes of a single string.
-This can cause a single cell to be populated with rows of data, until the next set of quotes is found.
+The Ignore quotes option is available for files and directories.
+The checkbox isn't selected by default, which means quotes in data are interpreted as the opening quotes of a single string.
+This can cause a single cell to be populated with rows of data until the next set of quotes is found.
 The difference is shown in the tables below.

 Disable a data item from syncing

-This option is available for all data item types.
-It's selected by default.
-As the name suggests, this option enables the item to be synced.
+The Enabled option is available for all data item types.
+It's selected by default, which as the name suggests, means all of the items are enabled to be synced.

 To re-include that data item in the sync process, select the Enabled box.